OpusManning/hello-world/README.md

 Hello All,

-I'm working a bit on the understanding of Git
+I'm working a bit on the understanding of Git.
+Years later, it seems.